 |---|---|---|---|

-*Above the $184,500 SS wage base, only Medicare (2.9%) and Additional Medicare (0.9% above $200K single / $250K MFJ) apply.
-NJ income tax estimates are for a single filer with no other income.
+*Above the $184,500 SS wage base, only Medicare (2.9%) and Additional Medicare (0.9% above $200K single / $250K MFJ / $125K MFS) apply.
+NJ income tax estimates are for a single filer with the basic NJ personal exemption and no other income.
 Actual amounts depend on deductions, filing status, and other income sources.
 Schedule a consultation for a precise calculation.

 Self-employment tax (SE tax) is how self-employed individuals pay the Social Security and Medicare taxes that employees split with their employers.
 When you are an employee, your employer pays 7.65% and you pay 7.65%, for a total of 15.3%.
 When you are self-employed, you pay both halves yourself.